kmanwar89/nginx_proxy_manager_automation/README.md

 - This was written on MacOS, but there's no reason it shouldn't work on Windows or Linux.
 Testing on those is TBD.

 ## To-Do:
-[ ] - accept a list of domains & ports in CSV format to pass through, to quickly allow the creation of multiple entries
+- [ ] accept a list of domains & ports in CSV format to pass through, to quickly allow the creation of multiple entries

-[ ] - automatically look for Selenium webdriver files and, if not found, offer to automatically download them
+- [ ] automatically look for Selenium webdriver files and, if not found, offer to automatically download them

-[ ] - refactor, better organize and clean-up the code; maybe some loops or logic can be used to click through multiple elements?
+- [ ] refactor, better organize and clean-up the code; maybe some loops or logic can be used to click through multiple elements?

-[ ] - prompt for a server ID (statically and/or dynamically)
+- [ ] prompt for a server ID (statically and/or dynamically)

+- [ ] further investigate the API located at /api/schema, and submit a PR for documentation of it.

 ## References:
 https://stackoverflow.com/questions/47158434/how-to-run-selenium-tests-on-the-brave-web-browser